- The Organisation

-Moreover, in the framework of the OECD MENA Programme (Middle east and North Africa), the Centre of Caserta offers training to the Public Administrations of the Countries in the MENA region (Middle East and North Africa).
-Operating since 2012 at the Reggia di Caserta, in the official premises of the Scuola Nazionale dell’Amministrazione (SNA), it aims at promoting capacity building initiatives to enhance the efficiency and effectiveness of the public sector of Arab Countries in transition, thus contributing to strengthen stability in the Countries on the Southern shore of the Mediterranean.
+Moreover, in the framework of the OECD MENA Programme (Middle east and North Africa), the Centre of Caserta provides training to the Public Administrations of the Countries in the Middle East and North Africa.
+Operating since 2012 at the Reggia di Caserta, in the official premises of the Scuola Nazionale dell’Amministrazione (SNA), the Centre aims at promoting capacity building initiatives to enhance the efficiency and effectiveness of the public sector in the MENA region countries, thus contributing to strengthen stability in the Countries on the Southern shore of the Mediterranean.

 Lastly, the Ostia-based School of the Guardia di Finanza hosts the International Academy for Tax Crime Investigation, which holds training and specialization courses by the Tax Police on combating tax evasion for OECD Member States and a number of developing countries.
 The Centre’s activities are part of the OECD-promoted activities in favour of a global and comprehensive approach to tax evasion, money laundering and corruption, as agreed by the participants in the first Forum on Tax and Crime, held in Oslo in 2011.